-During the year, the Committee liaised appropriately with the persons responsible for the Group's external audit in order to receive detailed information on their strategy, planning, audit work plan for both the annual and half-yearly accounts, degree of progress and main conclusions and any issues that might jeopardise their independence.
+During the year, the Committee liaised appropriately with the persons responsible for the Group's external audit in order to receive detailed information on their strategy, planning, and work plan for the audit, of both the full-year and half-year financial statements, and with the persons responsible for verifying the sustainability reporting, to ascertain the degree of progress and main conclusions, and any issues that might jeopardize their independence.

-In relation to the independence requirements set forth in the auditing regulations and the provisions of the Group's policies, the engagement of non-audit services to be provided by KPMG to Banco Sabadell and the companies related to it by a control relationship were submitted for approval by the Group's Audit Committee, which assessed whether the services were permissible and considered any threats and appropriate safeguards.
+In relation to the independence requirements set forth in the auditing regulations and the provisions of the Group's policies, the engagement of non-audit services, including the verification of the sustainability report, to be provided by KPMG to Banco Sabadell and the companies related to it by a control relationship, were submitted for approval by the Group's Audit Committee, which assessed whether the services were permissible and considered any threats and appropriate safeguards.
 It also received KPMG's confirmation of its independence with respect to Banco Sabadell and its Group.

-The Committee issued a report expressing a favourable opinion on the independence of the external auditor, following the pertinent verifications, prior to the issuance of the audit report on the financial statements, providing justifications for the provision of each and every one of the services, considered individually and as a whole, other than the statutory audit and in relation to the rules governing independence and the auditing regulations and on the performance of KPMG as auditor during 2023, and it proposed the re-appointment of KPMG Auditores S.L. as auditor of the company's financial statements and of the consolidated financial statements of its group for 2024, after favourably assessing compliance with the requirements of independence, objectivity, professional capacity and quality required both by law, for entities of public interest, and internally.
+The Committee issued a report expressing a favourable opinion on the independence of the external auditor, following the pertinent checks, prior to the issuance of the audit report on the financial statements for the year, providing justifications for the provision of each and every one of the services, considered individually and as a whole, other than the statutory audit and in relation to the rules governing auditor independence and the auditing regulations and on the performance of KPMG as auditor during 2024, and it proposed the re-appointment of KPMG Auditores S.L. as auditor of the company's financial statements and of the consolidated financial statements of its group for 2025, after favourably assessing compliance with the requirements of independence, objectivity, professional capacity and quality required both by law, for entities of public interest, and internally.
+It also reviewed that the partner in charge of the audit of the group's financial statements and those responsible for the audit of the subsidiaries were being rotated properly, and assessed the suitability of the proposals made by KPMG for new persons to be responsible for the audit of the group and its subsidiaries for 2025.

-The Committee was also informed of the results of other verification work carried out by KPMG or companies in its network, such as the report on the information relating to ICFR, the annual and half-yearly Pillar III reports and the Customer Asset Protection Report.
+The Committee was also informed of the results of other verification work carried out by KPMG or companies in its network, such as the report on the information relating to ICFR, the Sustainability Report, the annual and half-yearly Pillar III reports and the Customer Asset Protection Report.